llsc12/SwitchRPC/README.md

 ## Risks

 Should be minimal probably, I use API routes from the Discord Social SDK.
 Their domain is `gaming-sdk.com` :sob: anyways it also uses discord headless sessions.
 I don't think any bans will happen but don't blame me, you're accepting the risk by using this software.

+Also I have to store the Discord refresh tokens somewhere, and unfortunately this means they could be taken by malicious software.
+Beware of malicious software.
+The login data is encrypted with your system info, at a minimum you won't accidentally leak it maybe.